keymanapp/help.keyman.com/developer/17.0/context/debug.md

 ![Debug window - Debug State](/cdn/dev/img/developer/100/ui/frmKeymanWizard_Debug_State.png)

-The debug window is shown at the bottom of an keyboard editor when debugging the keyboard.
+The debug window is shown at the bottom of the keyboard editor when debugging the keyboard.
 There are several user interface areas: The debugger input window, the debugger status window, a debugger toolbar (usually docked under the menu), and the status bar will show the